PauloJPS/undergraduateThesis/README.md

-repository used to work on my undergraduateThesis latex writting and coding.
+repository used to write my undergraduate thesis and program my simulations